ksoze84/sokore/README.md

 ### Your own setState function

-setState() is just a wrapper for the actual _setState() function.
-You can directly modify it in Javascript; in Typescript, you need to define the setState type as a second generic type of the kore class.
+setState() is just a wrapper for the actual _setState() function that comes in your kore object.
+In Javascript you can directly modify it; in Typescript you need to define the setState type as a second generic type of your kore class.

 #### Example with immer:
 ```tsx